ContactEngineering/ContactMechanics/CONTRIBUTING.md

 Commits
 -------
 Prepend you commits with a shortcut indicating the type of changes they contain:
+* BUG: Bug fix
+* CI: Changes to the CI configuration
+* DOC: Changes to documentation strings
 * ENH: Enhancement (e.g. a new feature)
 * MAINT: Maintenance (e.g. fixing a typo)
-* DOC: Changes to documentation strings
-* BUG: Bug fix
 * TST: Changes to the unit test environment
-* CI: Changes to the CI configuration
+* WIP: Work in progress